Prime Medical College

 Prime Medical College (PMC) (প্রাইম মেডিকেল কলেজ) is a private medical school in Bangladesh, established in 2008.
 It is located in Pirzabad, on the western fringes of Rangpur.
 It is affiliated with Rajshahi Medical University.

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all graduates.
-The degree is recognised by the Bangladesh Medical and Dental Council.
+The degree is recognised by the Bangladesh Medical and Dental Council (BMDC).

 History

 Prime Medical College was established in 2008.

 Campus

 The college is located in Pirzabad, on the western fringes of Rangpur, along the Rangpur–Badarganj road.
 The main buildings on campus are: an academic building, separate hostels for men and women, and Prime Medical College Hospital, the college's 750-bed teaching hospital.